rombrew/phobia/README.md

 * Self adjust of all onboard measurements along symmetrical channels.
 * Flux weakening control.
 * Hardware abstraction layer (HAL) over STM32F4 and STM32F7.
-* Can be compiled for various controller boards (including VESC clones).
+* Can be compiled for various controller boards (including some VESC clones).
 * Flash storage for all of configurable parameters.
 * Regular command line interface (CLI) with autocompletion and history.
 * Graphical front-end software based on